 Getting Started

-Expand the relevant Inspection Area (or Sub Inspection Area), you can then tap directly on the Camera symbol on the right-hand side.
-You can also tap the Photos row, as before.
-Both methods will launch the camera window ready for you to take your photos.
+First expand the relevant Inspection Area or Sub Inspection Area.
+You can then either tap the Camera icon on the right-hand side or tap the Photos row — both options will open the camera window, ready for you to take your photos.

-If you want to take your photos and then annotate them at a later stage, you can do this by navigating to the inspection area where you took the photo, tap on the photo bar, then tap the thumbnail of the image and you can then tap the Edit to begin annotating.
-This also includes annotating photos added from the camera roll!
+If you prefer to take your photos first and annotate them later, you can do so easily.
+Just navigate back to the inspection area where the photo was taken, tap the Photos row, select the thumbnail of the image, and then tap Edit to start annotating.
+This works for both photos taken within PIM and images imported from your device’s camera roll.

 Annotation Features Include: